slerman12/BrokenWisdoms-V3-in-progress/2-Opposing-Views/Medical-Malpractices-1.md

 My grandpa gave me his electric razor when I was in high school.
 It was the first razor I ever had and the only one I'd ever used through high school and college.

-In that 2017 summer, before I started the Dupilumab, my mom and I celebrated my graduation from college ("uni," in European-speak) by going to Europe, and my razor broke in the luggage.
+In the 2017 summer, before I started the eczema medication Dupilumab, my mom and I celebrated my graduation from college ("uni," in European-speak) by going to Europe, and my razor broke in the luggage.

 In high school, I had always talked of Finland in my arguing points with the *Republican Christians* or just Republicans of my school, referring to it for its economic policies and speicfically that it's ranked highest in the world's happiness index.
 That was something I said a lot, a go-to point in my political debates, since happiness is a better measure of a country's wellbeing than any metric, I argued.